Edictum

 Server Connection

-Connect to Edictum Console for centralized contract management, hot-reload, and production approvals:
+Connect to Edictum Control Plane for centralized rule management, hot-reload, and production approvals:

 )